 Maintaining our commitment to design beautiful, comfortable spaces that have little impact on their surroundings and foster creativity and innovation, our campus living areas are built using materials that are Green Certified or natural to The Bahamas.

-For group and individual rates, please visit our Visitor Information page.
+For accommodation rates, please visit our Accommodation Costs page.

 We have four dormitories spread across campus.
 Two of these dorms are located at the Cape Eleuthera Institute, and each can accommodate 16 people.
 Each dorm is divided into two separate rooms, containing eight beds each, with an adjoining common bathroom.
 The other two dormitories are located on The Island School’s campus and can accommodate 24 people each.
 These dorms are divided into two wings, which can hold a maximum of 12 beds and have separate bathrooms.
 The wings are separated by a common room with couches.
 These larger dorms house Island School students and are only available mid-December through February.